Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 4.5
 - baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 3
 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 5
+- Llama-2-13B-chat (using oobabooga/text-generation-webui) : 7.4
+- Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 4

 ## Coding questions and answers